Free Scaling Retail Business Guide

-Today, let’s consider some basic advice to improve the usability of the shopping cart and the checkout page in an online store.
+Today, let’s consider some basic advice to improve the usability of the shopping cart and the checkout page in an online store, aiming to reduce shopping cart abandonment.
 Hopefully, you have already implemented this advice on your website.
 If not, now is a good time to improve your checkout process so you can increase conversion of sales for your store.

-Here are the top 8 reasons why shoppers abandon their shopping carts.
+Here are the top 8 reasons why shoppers abandon their shopping carts and effective cart abandonment solutions.

 1. Hidden extra charge

 Free shipping is the most important benefit for customers.
-Often this factor affects their final choice about which store they will use to purchase items.
+Often this factor affects their final choice about which store they will use to purchase items, mitigating cart abandonment.

 2. It’s hard to find a cart

-A shopping cart is an easily-recognized element of an online store.
+A shopping cart is an easily-recognized element of an online store, crucial for reducing cart abandonment rate.
 The cart must be posted in the traditional location on your website and it must have a standardized look and feel.

 Visitors should be able to see the cart on every page and the cart icon should always be located in the upper right corner of the screen.